eveyuyi/Kaimaoge.github.io/index.md

 ## News

 - Jul.
+2020: We have shared the slides of Multi-agent Graph Reinforcement Learning on [slideslive](https://slideslive.com/38931756/multiagent-graph-reinforcement-learning-for-connected-automated-driving).

+- Jul.
 2020: Our paper Multi-agent Graph Reinforcement Learning for Connected Automated Driving was accepted for the ICML workshop on AI for Autonomous Driving.

 - Jul.
 2020: [Code](https://github.com/Kaimaoge/SUMO-DVSL) release for our paper "Differential variable speed limits control for freeway recurrent bottlenecks via deep actor-critic algorithm".